Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 hanging there all by itself right where I had left it.
 Another ten

-As I got dressed, Mara knocked on the door.
+As I was getting dressed, Mara knocked on the door.
 I let her in so she could wait

 to help Marla get dressed.
 Actually I was glad to have her there.
 She helped

-me put on my tie, something I have never quite figured out how to do myself.
+me put on my tuxedo tie, something I have never quite figured out how to do

 I took one look in the mirror.
 Perfect!
-Except for one thing - what
+Except for one thing - which

 Oh no. I had forgotten to pack my shoes!
-All I had were my
+Actually I had

 Mara suggested we call the desk.
 No luck.
 The largest shoe they had was two

-immediately had the answer.
+inspiration.
+Paul.
+That was the answer I needed.
 Paul Foltyn!!
 At 6' 3", he is even taller

 than I am.

-So I put on my basketball socks and went upstairs to the Disco in search of
+So I went upstairs to the Disco in search of

 Paul.
 Bless his heart, he did not hesitate to share his shoes with me.